The ABC Test for employment status isn’t pro-worker. It’s anti-independent contractor.

-Before the February 2020 vote on the PRO Act in the U.S. House of Representatives, AFL-CIO President Richard Trumka told Democrats that he would withhold campaign contributions and support from any lawmaker who opposed the PRO Act bill.
+Before the February 2020 vote on the PRO Act in the U.S. House of Representatives, AFL-CIO President Richard Trumka told lawmakers that he would withhold campaign contributions and support from any of them who opposed the PRO Act bill.

 Do not ask the labor movement for a dollar or a door knock.
 We won’t be coming.Richard Trumka, AFL-CIO president, in a tweet he later deleted

 The U.S. Chamber of Commerce called the PRO Act “a litany of almost every failed idea from the past 30 years of labor policy.”
 Study after study shows that the majority of independent contractors want to remain independent contractors.

 75 percent of independent contractors say they prefer freelancing over a full-time job2019 Contently survey

 We are FIGHT FOR FREELANCERS USA, a nonpartisan, grassroots coalition of independent contractors who oppose the use of the ABC Test in federal law.
 Join us.